ReactForAll/React-Course/Level_6/1. Interfaces and Inheritance/SCRIPT.md

 }
 ```

 With this, you can define a new interface that is more specific than the User interface.
-We not have an `Admin` interface that has all the properties of the User interface and the role property in addition to that.
+We don't have an `Admin` interface that has all the properties of the User interface and the role property in addition to that.

 ### Optional Properties